 We tried doing this twice, removing the broody hens.
 The first time we separated the hen from the flock, we ended up accidentally breaking her brood.
 It was sad, because the chicks were so close to being hatched.

 The only hen we had who managed to go broody and raise chicks until they were old enough to be on their own was Davis, one of our Ameraucana hens.
 She wasn’t mean when we’d go check on her, and once her 2 chicks hatched, she even let us pick them up.
-She remains one of our favorite hens.
+She was my favorite hen.

 My husband finally ended up making something to enclose the setting hens inside the coop, so that none of the other birds would disturb them.
 It took some experimentation, but we finally have something that works for our broody hens.
 However, I can honestly say that I was relieved when they stopped wanting to have babies last year, because it was a lot of work.

-Now all of that is fine, but is it possible to have multiple broody hens?
+Now all of that is fine, however is it possible to have multiple broody hens?
 Absolutely, let me tell you!
-Last year we had 4 hens go broody, one after another.
-All at the same time, they all got baby fever.
-And one even went broody a second time shortly thereafter.
-Most of those hens had just turned into adults themselves, I couldn’t understand it.
+Since Davis, we have had several hens go broody, annually.
+All at the same time, many get baby fever.
+And one or two will go broody a second time shortly after raising their chicks.
+I couldn’t understand it.
 Why were they all going broody at the same time?
 And how could I stop it?

-Well, I learned that sometimes it’s contagious, being broody.
-Some hens will copy this behavior and yet not really want chicks.
-And still others will end up going through the process and end up new mommas.
+Well, I learned that sometimes being broody is contagious.
+Some hens will copy this behavior and yet, not really want chicks.
+And still others will end up going through the process and wind up new mommas.
 We’ve had hens that wanted babies before.
 But never like it’s been since Davis.
 I believe the increase in broody hens is likely due to it being bred into their genes.
 For example, Davis had been broody; maybe only once, but still.
 We incubated some of her eggs.
 Now they’re mixed in the gene pool.

-There are several suggestions out there about how to break broodiness, but the one proven and effective method that most people agree on is what is called the broody box.
+There are several suggestions out there about how to break broodiness.
+Although the one proven and effective method that most people agree on is what is called the broody box.
 There are several ideas on how to make it.
-However, it doesn’t need to be special.
+However it doesn’t need to be special.
 The main thing is to separate the hen from the rest of the flock.
 For instance, if you have a pet carrier or a pet crate, with adequate space, that will work.
 Again, separating the hen from the rest of the flock will fully motivate her to give up the idea of wanting to have chicks.